What Are Web3 Domains? A Full IntroductionMar 01, 2021

 For that to happen, domain names need to be registered in the Domain Name System.
 DNS servers are spread all over the world, and help browsers resolve domain names to IP addresses.
 Internet service providers then connect users to the appropriate IP address.

 The DNS network is administered by the Internet Corporation for Assigned Names and Numbers (ICANN).
 They oversee the development and architecture of the overall system at the top level.
 Up until recently, ICANN and DNS were the only methods to obtain a working domain name.

 Web3 domain names are one of the most interesting usage cases for blockchain protocols.
 A Web3 domain system allows domain owners to control their domains using private keys.
 Unlike traditional domain names, no oversight organization oversees these domains.

 This has a number of practical applications.
 While DNS servers are spread all over the world, the system itself is centralized and controlled by ICANN.
 It’s therefore possible for ICANN to censor individuals, or cooperate with authorities to achieve the same result.

-In contrast, blockchain domain names are permanently etched into a public registry.
+In contrast, Web3 domain names are permanently etched into a public registry.
 They can’t be purged, modified, or censored by any third parties.
 As such, they provide an avenue for websites to fight back against censorship, effectively protecting freedom of speech.